IbrahimOmar91/SFND-2D_Feature_Matching/README.md

 * Time consumed by the descriptor `descriptor-time`.
 * Number of matches inside the car rectangle `matches`.
 * Time consumed by the matcher `matching-time`.
+* Total time consumed by the detector and the descreptor `total-time`.

 the results can be summorized in the fo1lowing pictures
 ### Average Number of total keypoints for each compination: